-Students must file an application for graduation with the GPT Office by no later than the beginning of the semester in which the degree will be granted, even if the student does not participate in the commencement ceremony.
-The Application for Graduation form is available in the GPT Office and the Registrar’s Office.
-The degree is conferred on the last day of the semester in which the student has completed all degree program requirements as described above, and has satisfied the following requirements:
+Students must file an application for graduation on the self-service portal no later than the beginning of the semester in which the degree will be granted, even if the student does not participate in the commencement ceremony.
+The degree is conferred on the last day of the semester in which the student has completed all degree program requirements as described above, and the student has satisfied the requirements below:

-- File all the necessary forms in accordance with the timetable provided by the GPT Office.
+- filed all the necessary forms in accordance with the timetable provided by the School of Theology and Ministry office;

-- Successfully complete all degree requirements within the “maximum time” limits of eight (8) years.
+- successfully completed all degree requirements within the “maximum time” limits of eight (8) years;

-- If transferring any graduate coursework, submit official, original transcripts accompanied by proper certification from all transfer institutions.
+- if transferring any graduate coursework, submittted official, original transcripts accompanied by proper certification from all transfer institutions; and

-- Settle all financial obligations to the University.
+- settled all financial obligations to the university.

 - Students will gain competence in theology by reflecting on its classical topics in light of their historical developments and contextual challenges.